-Credits and charges are how we refer to transactions on your bill—a charge is any amount being subtracted from your account to pay for costs; a credit is any amount being added into your account to cover costs.
+This is how we refer to transactions on your bill—a charge is any amount being subtracted from your account to pay for billed costs; a credit is any amount being added to your account to cover billed costs.

 If your MITPay account shows a balance, it means that you owe money.
 If this is the case, you can pay off your balance using many different payment options.
 If your MITPay account balance is negative, it means that you have overpaid and have a credit on your account.
 You can choose to apply your credit toward future bills, or request a refund if you would like the credit deposited into your bank account.